Creating a schematic feature class using the New Schematic Feature Class command

 The options in the Properties tab's Schematic Feature Class section are now locked; there is no way to change the Name, Type, Geometry, or Parent parameters for the schematic feature class.
 If you were mistaken or want to change those parameters, you have to delete the schematic feature class and re-create it.

-9. Click the Save button Save button on the Schematic Dataset Editor toolbar.
+- Click the Save button on the Schematic Dataset Editor toolbar.

 If the schematic feature class definition is now complete regarding its inbuilt parameters, there are some other configurations to operate afterward, so it is completely operational.
 These other configurations can be operated and changed at any time: